Sustainability

 Analysis of Dependence and Impact on Nature

-Making use of ENCORE*, the Teijin Group has conducted an analysis of the dependence and impact on nature in each business unit.
+Referring to the LEAP approach recommended by TNFD, the Teijin Group has conducted an analysis of the dependencies and impacts on nature in each business unit, making use of ENCORE*.
 Based on the results of an analysis of the level of impact of ecosystem services in relevant sectors and the impact on nature caused by impact drivers, we confirmed that primarily the Materials Business and the Fibers & Products Converting Business are dependent on groundwater and surface water.
 In addition, these businesses have an impact on nature through water use, greenhouse gas (GHG) emissions, non-GHG air pollutants, soil pollutants, and solid waste.

 • *ENCORE (Exploring Natural Capital Opportunities, Risks, and Exposure): A tool jointly developed by the Natural Capital Finance Alliance (NCFA)--a network of international financial institutions--and the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC), among others.
 Its purpose is to help private companies understand the level of their dependence and impact on natural resources.